HCL-TECH-SOFTWARE/connections-automation/README.md

 * Containerd(container runtime) will be installed with the optimisations required by the version of Kubernetes.
 * Kubernetes will be set up.
 * Component Pack will be set up by default using latest community Kubernetes Ingress, Grafana and Prometheus for monitoring out of the box.
-* Post installation tasks needed for configuring Component Pack and the WebSphere-side of Connections to work together are also going to be executed, including enabling searches and Metrics using OpenSearch.
+* Post installation tasks needed for configuring Component Pack and the WebSphere-side of Connections to work together are also going to be executed, including enabling searches and Metrics using Open Search and Prometheus.

 ## Requirements:

-* Ansible 2.9 installed on your machine
+* Ansible 2.9 installed on your machine (see upgrade notice above for future requirements)
 * SSH access (passwordless makes stuff easier, but not mandatory) to the machine(s) you want to provision.
-Be sure that key forwarding is properly set on your controller and on all machines that you plan to manage with.
+Be sure that key forwarding is properly set on your controller and on all machines that you provision.
 * Your user (or any user used for the purposes of provisioning) having passwordless sudo acces on the nodes being provisioned.

 To learn more about how to install Ansible on your local machine or Ansible controller, please check out [official Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).